hlascelles/que-scheduler/README.md

 que-scheduler will look for it is `config/que_schedule.yml`.
 The format is essentially the same as resque-scheduler files, but with additional features.

-1. Add a migration to start the job scheduler and prepare the audit table.
+1. Add a migration to prepare the audit table and start the job scheduler.
 Note that this migration will fail if Que is set to execute jobs synchronously, i.e. `Que::Job.run_synchronously = true`.

     ```ruby
     class CreateQueSchedulerSchema < ActiveRecord::Migration[6.0]
       def change
         Que::Scheduler::Migrations.migrate!(version: 8)
+        Que::Scheduler::Migrations.reenqueue_scheduler_if_missing
       end
     end
     ```